 Have you made your business New Year resolutions?

-Have you finalised your business goals for 2021 and have you included an IP Strategy as part of these goals?
+Have you finalised your business goals for this year and have you included an IP Strategy as part of these goals?

 Intellectual Property is an integral component of any successful business and includes a company’s patents, trade marks, designs, copyrights and trade secrets.